jvermeir/ShoppingList/README.md

 - add day/recipe line
 done remove day/recipe line
 - print shopping list
+- store menus so we can do some data mining on them

 done - show day-month and recipe name in list done - use id to update